neam/dna-project-base-12-factor-app-boilerplate/docs/21-local-dev-first-time-set-up.md

 #### Docker Machine

+If you are using Linux you can skip this step and go to step 4.

 Install [Docker Toolbox](https://www.docker.com/toolbox/) and create a docker host to use for local development (switch out `virtualbox` for your vm software of choice):

     docker-machine create --driver virtualbox default